Maid café: Menu

 Most maid cafés offer menus similar to those of more typical cafés.
 Customers can order coffee, other beverages, and a wide variety of entrées and desserts.
-However, in maid cafés, waitresses will often decorate a customer's order with cute designs at his or her table.
+However, in maid cafés, waitresses will often decorate a customer's order with cute designs at their table.
 Syrup can be used to decorate desserts and Omurice (オムライス, Omu-raisu), a popular entrée combining omelettes and rice, is typically decorated using ketchup.
 This service adds to the image of the waitress as an innocent but pampering maid.
 These prices are typically raised in order to compensate for the service provided by these maids.

 In the making of these decorative desserts and entrées, maids will often also begin to say chants, making both the experience and food that their customers are about to receive seem more "magical" [sic].

 Rituals, etiquette and additional services

 There are many rituals and additional services offered at many maid cafés.
 Maids greet customers with "Welcome home, Master (Mistress/My lady)!" (お帰りなさいませ、ご主人様 (お嬢様)！, Okaerinasaimase, goshujinsama (ojousama)!) and offer them wipe towels and menus.
 Maids will also kneel by the table to stir cream and sugar into a customer's coffee, and some cafés even offer spoon-feeding services to customers.
 Customers can also sometimes play rock-paper-scissors, card games, board games and video games with maids as well as prepare arts and crafts and sing karaoke.

-Many Maid cafes have a small stage.
-Where the maids will perform and also take pictures with the customers.
+Many maid cafés have a small stage where the maids will perform and also take pictures with the customers.

 Customers are also expected to follow basic rules when they are at a maid café.
-One Tokyo maid café recently published a list of ten rules that customers should follow in a maid café.
+In 2014, one Tokyo maid café published a list of ten rules that customers should follow in a maid café.
 For example, customers should not touch a maid's body, ask for a maid's personal contact information, or otherwise invade her personal privacy (by stalking).
 One common rule in a maid café is that photographs of maids or the café interior are forbidden.
-However, customers may have the option of paying an extra fee to have their photograph taken with a maid, possibly hand-decorated by the maid.
-Some maid cafes implement an hourly charge.
+However, customers may have the option of paying an extra fee to have their photograph taken with a maid, which may possibly be hand-decorated by the maid.
+Some maid cafés implement an hourly charge.
 Patrons are further reminded of these rules when entering, as posters are often on the wall listing rules for that particular establishment.